AlPha0ne1/Note/AWS resources/AWS notes.md

 AWS Snowmobile(opens in a new tab) is an exabyte-scale data transfer service used to move large amounts of data to AWS.
 You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi trailer truck.

+# Amazon Q Developer

+Amazon Q Developer is a machine learning-powered code generator that provides you with code recommendations in real time.

+As you write code, Amazon Q Developer analyzes your code and comments as you write code in your integrated development environment (IDE).
+Amazon Q Developer then automatically generates suggestions based on your existing code and comments.

+# AWS Well-Architected framework

+It has 5 pillars, they are

+1. Operational Excellence
+2. Security
+3. Reliability
+4. Performance Efficiency
+5. Cost Optimization.